Before you set off

 If you do stop at Moto for some tasty refreshments, don’t leave your dog in the car.
 It’s dangerous, particularly on hot days.
 They are susceptible to overheating and could find a busy service station car park distressing.
 If you have another passenger, we recommend you take it in turns to wait outside with the dog.
 Alternatively, tie them up in a safe place to a secure fixture.
-When getting your refreshments, make sure you’ve downloaded our app; with our daily deals you can save up to 40% of some of the UK’s top brands!

 On a final note, there’s a good chance your canine friend needed to relieve himself during your pit stop; don’t forget to bag it and bin it!

 Have a safe journey and we look forward to seeing you soon!